-The Budget for the 2021 year was set by my-self and the Board of Trustees.
-2021 again saw no International Student programme due to the continued closure of New Zealand's borders.
+The Budget for the 2022 year was set by my-self and the Board of Trustees.
+2022 again saw no International Student programme due to the continued closure of New Zealand's borders.
 This continues to have a significant impact on the financial portfolio of the school.
+However we employed new staff to get the international programme up and running again.
+We have enrolled 9 International students to start in 2023.

 We will need to continue to maintain a tight financial regime and a number of initiatives aimed at reducing the financial burden to ensure the school can operate within the income level.